thiemom/cpp-utils/README.md

+# C++ Utilities

+A collection of modern C++ utilities focused on performance and thread safety.

+## Available Utilities

+### 1. ConfigLoader
+A thread-safe configuration loader with type validation and error handling.

+### 2. PolynomialRegression
+A thread-safe polynomial regression implementation compatible with scikit-learn models.

+---

 # ConfigLoader

 A modern C++ configuration loader with type safety and validation support.
 This library provides a flexible and easy-to-use interface for loading and managing configuration values from text files.

 ## Features

+### Key Features

 - **Type-Safe Access**: Strongly typed configuration values with compile-time type checking
 - **Automatic Type Detection**: Automatically detects and converts values to appropriate types